logan-gall/IndoorLocationModeling/README.md

 ### `Report.pdf`

-This is the report of this project, giving detailed explination of the project goals and deliverables.
+This is the report of this project, giving detailed explanation of the project goals and deliverables.

 ### `wifi_scanner.py`